JohN100x1/IsekaiMod/README.md

 		- `Perfect Roll`: Roll 20 on every d20 roll.
 		- `Super Buff`: Apply many powerful buffs on you and your allies.
 		- `Interdimensional Bag`: Get infinite carry capacity.
+		- `Unlimited Power`: Restore all ability and spell slots at will.
 - New Animal Companion
 	- `Deathsnatcher`: A chaotic evil monstrous humanoid companion that can cast the animate dead spell.
 (Warning: very unbalanced)
 - New Mythic abilities